New Landlord? The beginner’s guide to renting out your home

 Insure your property immediately

-As soon as you decide to buy a property to let or make your home available for rent, you should secure landlord’s insurance.
+As soon as you decide to buy a property to let or make your home available for rent, it would help secure the landlord’s insurance.
 But make sure your policy is designed for the type of rental you’re offering.
 If you’re in any doubt, ask to speak to an insurance adviser directly — don’t simply sign up online.
 Your existing contents insurance may not cover damage and theft if the property is standing empty.

-Note: If your home stands empty for more than 45 days, you will need a policy that covers an unoccupied property.
+Note: If your home stands empty for more than 45 days, you will need a policy covering an unoccupied property.

 Screen your potential tenants before offering a tenancy agreement

 You need to know that the person you’re entrusting your property to is honest and trustworthy.
 So, before you discuss the ins and outs of a rental agreement, you should perform some background checks.
+Get it wrong and your property could get damaged by the tenant, very quickly putting you in negative equity having to spend money on expensive repairs.
 If you have handed over management of your property to an agency, lettings agents will take care of this process on your behalf.

 Ask for consent to perform credit checks, and always insist on at least two references (which you should chase up personally).
 As a minimum, request a bond of at least one month’s rent, as well as a month’s rent in advance.
 But remember: deposits and bonds must be placed in a government-backed tenancy deposit scheme.